© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Churchyard cross in All Saints' churchyard is a scheduled monument protected by Historic England under reference 1017490.
 View the official record →

-The churchyard cross in All Saints' churchyard is a medieval monument of probable fourteenth-century date, standing within the grounds of the parish church at Leicestershire.
+Churchyard Cross in All Saints' churchyard is a medieval cross of fourteenth or fifteenth century date, located in Leicestershire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1017490.

 Churchyard cross in All Saints' churchyard is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1017490.